market-sentiment-analyzer-tool/msat/README.md

 * **React User Interface**: The front-end of the application is built with React, it serves as the user interface and sends requests to the Flask API
 * **Flask API**: The Flask API acts as the backend, handling requests from the React UI, it processes the data, interacts with the database, and returns the sentiment of the requested company
 * **MySQL Database**: All data is stored and managed in a MySQL database, the database is updated regularly by scrapers
-* **News Scraper and Reddit Scraper**: These scrapers gather news and Reddit data for sentiment analysis relevant to specific stock tickers or companies, which are then stored in the database
+* **Scrapers**: The scrapers gather News, Reddit and Yahoo data for sentiment analysis relevant to specific stock tickers or companies, which are then stored in the database
 * **Sentiment Analyzer**: The Sentiment Analyzer processes the gathered data and user input, analyzing the text to determine the sentiment score, which reflects the overall tone of the input.

 **Architecture diagram:**